myreceiptt/nota-mini-app/README.md

 NEXT_PUBLIC_URL=https://your-vercel-project-name.vercel.app/
 ```

+If you have a custom domain (for example `https://mini.endhonesa.com`), use that as `NEXT_PUBLIC_URL` instead.

 ### 3. Sync environment variables to Vercel

-To make sure your production deployment has the same values:
+To ensure your production deployment has the same values:

 ```bash
 vercel env add NEXT_PUBLIC_PROJECT_NAME production